PunchThrough/bean-docs/src/help/troubleshooting.md

 If your Bean is not connecting, frequently disconnects, or doesn't show up in Bean Loader after resetting Bluetooth, try power cycling your Bean.

 * Bean: Remove and replace the coin cell battery.
-* Bean+: Flip the power switch off and back on.

 ## Reset Your Bean's Memory